conda-forge/conda-forge.github.io/blog/2020-03-05-grayskull.md

 tags: [conda]
 ---

 # By the power of Grayskull...
-I have the Conda recipe!
+I have the Conda recipe

 _The main goal of the Skeleto_~~n~~_r is to conquer Grayskull._